Mervyn Tan

 Mervyn Tan Wei Ming (Chén Wèimín (陈尉民)) is a Singaporean former major-general who served as Chief of Air Force between 2016 and 2019, being appointed from his prior role of Director of Military Intelligence and Chief Command, Control, Communications, Computers and Intelligence.

 He served as the chief executive of Defence Science and Technology Agency between 2021 and 2024, stepping down on 15 May 2024.
+In the course of his time in DSTA, he was said to have enhanced MINDEF's capabilities across numerous military domains.

 He subsequently worked at Vertex Holdings, a venture capital firm, serving as Managing Director Investment responsible for the investment in startups with innovative technologies.
 Tan was more recently appointed as Group Chief Operating Officer (Technology & Innovation) of ST Engineering, a post he has held since 1 June 2025.

 He had also previously served as Deputy Secretary (Technology) and Future Systems and Technology Architect at the Ministry of Defence between 2019 and 2021.
 In his role as Deputy Secretary (Technology), he played an important role in developing Singapore's technology strategies and cyber capabilities and advanced the cause of capability development for the Singapore Armed Forces.